Responsible Materials Ranking

 By giving discarded resources a new life we save raw materials, water, chemicals and energy.

-Conventional wool: Wool production can have significant negative impacts on the environment and animal welfare.
+Wool: Production of wool can have significant negative impacts on the environment and animal welfare.
 G-Star RAW only accepts wool from sheeps that have not been mulesed and to guarantee the welfare of the sheep, we are focused on using either recycled wool or Responsible Wool Standard (RWS) certified wool.

-Conventional leather: Leather is any fabric that is made from animal hides or skins.
+Leather: A fabric that is made from animal hides or skins.
 Today, G-Star RAW only accepts leather from cows, sheeps, buffalos, goats and pigs.
 We only use leather as by-product from the meat industry.
 We give preference to leather processed through facilities rated by the Leather Working group² (LWG) as Gold, Silver or Bronze.